magento/devdocs/src/marketplace/sellers/subscriptions/selling-subscriptions.md

 Existing customers will be notified that the price of the extension has changed.

 ## Tracking sales

-You can see the subscription sales as a regular transactions in the Developer Portal.
-We are working on improving developer sales tracking functionality and will update documentation when it will be ready.
+You can see subscription sales as regular transactions in the Developer Portal.
+We are working on improving developer sales tracking functionality and will update documentation when it's ready.

 ## Cancellations and refunds
 A customer who purchased an extension under a subscription license can request a refund within 25 days.
 The customer will need to open a Support ticket for this request.